 To set up GA custom reports, simply log into your GA account.
 Open reports.
 Click on customization.
 The custom reports.
 Then new custom report.

 Give it a name.
 You can always change this later.
 Add a report tab.

 Here you’ll select a report type.
 These names may seem foreign to you so we’ll walk through each one to help you choose the one or more that’s right for you.

-Flat table -- What the flat table sacrifices in terms of visual appeal, it makes up for in functionality.
-If you need to be able to sort the data many different ways like an Excel spreadsheet, this is what you're looking for.
+Flat table — What the flat table sacrifices in terms of visual appeal, it makes up for in functionality.
+If you need to be able to sort the data in many different ways like an Excel spreadsheet, this is what you’re looking for.

 With the funnel report, you see how well you’re guiding people along that designed path.
 In doing so, you can identify the leaks in your funnel and patch them up.